engeir/volcano-data-deconvolution/DOC.md

 bootstrapping method outlined above.
 The noise is then illustrated as percentile plots that show the percentiles as layers of shaded filled in area plots.

-Let us look at how the cut off ensemble looks like for the Otto-Bliesner dataset when cutting the response function off at years 2, 4, 8 and 16 (specified in months in the plot labels).
+Let us look at how the cut off ensemble looks like for the OB16 dataset when cutting the response function off at years 2, 4, 8 and 16 (specified in months in the plot labels).

 #### Noise of OB16